F1LT3R/F1LT3R/README.md

 Profile: I have been developing websites for 20 years, and hybrid mobile apps for 8 years.
 I have been instrumental in applying monorepos, cloud platforms, BDD, and DevOps to build architecture that empowers multiple engineering teams to ship a wide array of products with a unified methodology.
 I have led web engineering teams through the scaling journey from initial implementation, to serving the majority of K-12 classrooms in America.

 Shortly after COVID lock downs started I became full time parent for our babies, allowing my wife to continue the career she studied so hard for.
-Now our children are both in school, I am looking to get back into full time work, or resume contracting.
+Now our children are both in school, I am looking forward to getting back into full time work, or contracting.

 - 🌱 I’m currently learning how to grow my own food.
 - 🤔 I’m looking for help with long-term maintenance of [React Workspaces](https://github.com/react-workspaces/react-workspaces-playground)